Programs for Indigenous Youth

 1. The International Aboriginal Youth Internships will have 20 interns over the next two years in four communities in Colombia.
 This initiative is intended to:

--Provide valuable work experience for Aboriginal youth, raising their employability and/or empowering youth to further their education post-internship;
+-Provide valuable work experience for Indigenous youth, raising their employability and/or empowering youth to further their education post-internship;

--Provide opportunities for Aboriginal youth to increase their awareness of, and contribution to, Canada’s international development efforts through participation in youth internships with local partner organizations; and
+-Provide opportunities for Indigenous youth to increase their awareness of, and contribution to, Canada’s international development efforts through participation in youth internships with local partner organizations; and

--Build the capacity of Aboriginal youth to promote Canada’s international development efforts both in Canada and abroad.
+-Build the capacity of Indigenous youth to promote Canada’s international development efforts both in Canada and abroad.

 World Conference on Indigenous Peoples